City of Pittsburgh Property Tax Regressivity and Racial Inequality: 2012-2020 (with Jordan B. Abbott)

-Using these data, we identified a Black homeowner living near the Mattress Factory Museum in Pittsburgh’s Northside whose rate of overtaxation reflected the city-wide average for Black property owners.
-In collaboration with this homeowner, the Museum established an escrow account — traditionally used in mortgage agreements to temporarily hold property tax payments made by borrowers — that will reimburse the homeowner for all excessive property taxes he will pay over the next 15 years, estimated at $7,153.56.
+Using these data, we identified a Black homeowner living near the Mattress Factory Museum in Pittsburgh’s Northside whose rate of overtaxation matched the city-wide average for Black property owners.
+In collaboration with this homeowner, the Museum established an escrow account — traditionally used in mortgage agreements to temporarily hold property tax payments made by borrowers — that will reimburse the homeowner for all excessive property taxes he will pay through 2036, estimated at $7,153.56.
 To cover this expense, the Mattress Factory obtained a $10,000 loan from First National Bank using a blanket mortgage on the Museum’s annex gallery at 1414 Monterey Street as collateral.
-These funds were invested by the Museum in a tax-exempt municipal bond secured by Allegheny County’s property tax revenue.
+These funds were invested by the Museum in a local, tax-exempt municipal bond secured by Allegheny County’s property tax revenue.
 Upon completion of the 15-year escrow agreement — a length chosen to mirror short-term mortgages — the Mattress Factory will disburse remaining funds to Grounded Strategies and the Perry Hilltop Council, local nonprofits working to expand housing access and equitable land use in Pittsburgh.

 Homeowner Appraisal (Value Comparison Approach)

 Appraisals, graphite on ink-jet prints.

-In the home appraisal process, trained appraisers survey and research a real property to estimate its fair market value.
-The estimate yielded by an appraisal can have a significant impact on the ultimate sale value of a home, as well as on the terms and rates of a mortgage or line of credit secured by home equity.
+In the home appraisal process, trained appraisers research and survey a real property to estimate its fair market value.
+The estimate yielded by an appraisal can have a significant impact on the ultimate sale value of a home, as well as the terms and rates of a mortgage or line of credit secured by home equity.
 The most common appraisal strategy is the Sales Comparison Approach, in which the adjusted values of 2-5 recently sold, comparable homes (“comps”) are averaged to generate an appraisal estimate.

 ecent studies have found that in commercial appraisals around the country, Black homes are valued to be worth less than those of Whites, even when neighborhood profile, home quality, and local market trends are held constant.5

 In 2018, property values in Pittsburgh’s predominantly Black neighborhoods were 11.6% lower than those in the city’s predominantly White neighborhoods.6